prashanthakarunakar/VinaLigGen/README.md

 ## If you have used this code for your work: please cite:
 - Agrawal, Raghvendra, H. B. Punarva, Gagan O. Heda, Y. M. Vishesh, and Prashantha Karunakar.
 "VinaLigGen: a method to generate LigPlots and retrieval of hydrogen and hydrophobic interactions from protein-ligand complexes."
 Journal of Biomolecular Structure and Dynamics (2023): 1-4.
 - Wallace, Andrew C., Roman A. Laskowski, and Janet M. Thornton.
 "LIGPLOT: a program to generate schematic diagrams of protein-ligand interactions."
 Protein engineering, design and selection 8, no. 2 (1995): 127-134.
+- Dallakyan, Sargis, and Arthur J. Olson.
+"Small-molecule library screening by docking with PyRx."
+Chemical biology: methods and protocols (2015): 243-250.